LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Introduction

-This paper proposes a two-stage framework consisting of pretraining and fine-tuning to address the aforementioned challenges.
-During the pretraining stage, the model learns to recognize actions and reconstruct 3D poses from masked and noisy 2D poses.
-Rather than encoding action labels as one-hot vectors, as done in previous work~\cite{2D3D_multi_task, multi_task_realtime}, we align the text embeddings of descriptive action labels with motion representations, leveraging the rich semantic information contained in actions.
+To address the above challenges, LangPose leverages a two-stage training process comprising a pretraining phase followed by fine-tuning.
+In the pretraining stage, the model is trained on a synthetic dataset~\cite{BABEL:CVPR:2021} containing motion sequences paired with fine-grained action labels, jointly optimizing for semantic alignment and 3D pose reconstruction.
+The semantic knowledge acquired during pretraining is generalizable across different 3D pose estimation datasets, in contrast to previous methods~\cite{2D3D_multi_task, multi_task_realtime, actionPrompt} that require retraining an action classifier for each target dataset.
 To tackle the issues of imbalanced data distribution in the pretraining dataset and the inherent uncertainty in human action recognition tasks, we replace the cross-entropy loss in infoNCE with a combination of KL-divergence and focal loss~\cite{focal_loss} to supervise multi-modal alignment.
 Additionally, inspired by MotionBERT~\cite{motionbert2022}, we implement varying-size temporal window masking and body part-level masking during pretraining.
-This approach simulates scenarios where the spatial and temporal boundaries of an action are ambiguous and encourages the model to recognize the action even with partial information.
+These strategies further encourage the model to reconstruct poses given semantic information rather than relying solely on spatial and temporal consistency.
 By the end of the pretraining stage, the model is equipped to recognize actions.
 In the fine-tuning stage, the model is further refined using real-world 3D human pose estimation datasets without action descriptions.

 In summary, the contributions of this work are three folds: